LandonSchropp/dotfiles/readme.md

 ## Oh My ZSH

-The [Z shell (zsh)](http://en.wikipedia.org/wiki/Z_shell) is an awesome replacement for the default bash shell that ships with OS X. It includes some awesome features, include auto-completion, spelling correction, glob file matching, custom prompts and more.
+The [Z shell (zsh)](http://en.wikipedia.org/wiki/Z_shell) is an awesome replacement for the default bash shell.
+It includes some awesome features such as auto-completion, spelling correction, glob file matching, custom prompts and more.

 [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh) is a framework that manages ZSH, and includes several plugins for zsh as well as an automatic update tool.
-Must of this installation guide guide for Oh My ZSH was taken from the [Oh My ZSH Railscast](http://railscasts.com/episodes/308-oh-my-zsh).
+The installation information for Oh My ZSH was taken from this [Oh My ZSH Railscast](http://railscasts.com/episodes/308-oh-my-zsh).

 Install Oh My ZSH by using the following command: